paulstatezny/book-notes/better_than_before_gretchen_rubin.md

   - Private resolvers: Going public tends to sabotage their chances of success.
 - The "nuclear option": Hand a friend a stamped envelope with a donation check to an organization you despise, with orders to mail it if you fail.
 (Works only for time-bound commitments, e.g. no alcohol for 60 days.)

+### Starting Out

+- The best time to begin is always now.
+- Is it too daunting to take the first step?
+Make the first step smaller and smaller until it's not.

 ## Author's "Secrets of Adulthood"

 - Don't let the perfect be the enemy of the good
 - “What I do every day matters more than what I do once in a while.”
+- Things often get harder before they get easier

 # Applying the book to myself